 “Inmate Santos for a visit,” the escorting guard informs his colleague.
 Then he locks me in the closet-sized room.

 I pass my ID to the guard at the desk.
 I watch while he writes in his log book: my name, registration number, and the time I arrived.
 He asks my visitor’s name and my relationship to her.
 After I answer his questions, I stand there watching, wondering what happens next.

 “Oh, can I go in?”
 I’m dehumanized, conditioned to ask permission for any movement, It’s as if I’ve been a prisoner all my life.

 “What drill?
 This is my first visit.”

-The order surprises me but I follow it without question.
-My main concern is getting to Lisa, though I’m careful to keep my clothes looking crisp and so I take extra time to fold my pants and shirt before I set them on the dingy floor.
+The order surprises me.
+I follow without question, taking my clothes off.
+My main concern is getting to Lisa.
+I’m careful to keep my clothes looking crisp and take extra time to fold my pants and shirt before I set them on the dingy floor.

 “Everything,” the guard says as I stand in my boxers and socks.

 I’ve been through hundreds of strip searches.
 Sometimes guards let me stand in underwear while they inspect me.
 Not this one.
 He’s a stickler for detail.
 He insists on seeing me naked.
 He orders me to lift my privates, bend over and spread.
 I comply as he directs.
 I give him the full view.
 Then I dress.